 LOCATION: Chester, PA, United States

-We are currently seeking a Speech Language Pathologist for a full-time position working with K-5 students in the Chester, PA area.
+We are currently seeking a Speech Language Pathologist for a part-time position working with 1st-6th grade students in the Chester, PA area during the Extended School Year.
+This position will start June 24th, 2019 and continue through August 1st, 2019.
+The schedule can be any two days a week between Monday and Thursday, from 10:00am-12:00pm.
 Eligible candidates must be licensed Speech-Language Pathologists in the state of Pennsylvania and have up-to-date clearances.

 - Must be a licensed/certified Speech-Language Pathologist or CCC-SLP in the state of Pennsylvania.

 - Must have excellent references.